 ¿Necesitas ayuda para la calefacción del piso?
 Nosotros te podemos ayudar

 The answer is yes, floor warming is a very efficient way to provide heat.
 Electric underfloor heating cables use electrical resistance to generate heat that is then radiated to the solid objects in a room.
 This means much less wasted energy than in other forms of heating like forced air, because the solid objects heated by a radiant source will retain their energy longer than hot air will.

-However, floor heating systems like ours are very cost effective, they still use electricity.
+However, while floor heating systems like ours are very cost effective, they still use electricity.
 The operating cost for your radiant heating system will depend on a few things like the size of your system, the temperature you're trying to achieve, and the cost of electricity in your area.

 Learn more about the cost of an electric floor heating system:

 These systems work by having an electric heating cable installed underneath the flooring (embedded or floating, depending on the system and floor type), which is then wired to a special thermostat (either one specifically designed for floor heating, like a WarmlyYours’ nSpiration Series control, or a third-party thermostat).
 When turned on, the heating cable emits heat upward through the flooring which is then radiated throughout the room, heating all solid surfaces.